Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 Establish a weekly maintenance routine to address buildup before it becomes problematic.
 Start by removing your drain cover and inspecting for visible debris.
 Pull out any hair or soap accumulation by hand using gloves.

-Flush your drain with hot or boiling water weekly to dissolve soap scum and oils.
+Flush your drain with hot water weekly to dissolve soap scum and oils.
 Pour half a kettle down, wait 10 minutes, then pour the remainder.
-For a deeper clean, use the baking soda and vinegar method monthly as preventive maintenance rather than emergency treatment.
+For a deeper clean, use the baking soda and vinegar method or an enzyme cleaner monthly as preventive maintenance rather than emergency treatment.
+A consistent preventive plumbing maintenance routine can extend the life of your entire plumbing system.

 Hard Water Solutions